 Figure 4.
-Swarm plots of root-mean-square error (left) and median absolute error (right) of the p4 ensemble (blue), the p5 ensemble (cyan), and the 5-organization ensemble (grey) on the forecasts of WFIP2 wind speeds at 80 m above ground level (top), FINO2 wind speeds at 82 m above sea level (middle), and Baltic-2 hub-height power (bottom).
+Swarm plots of root-mean-square error (left) and median absolute error (right) of the p4 ensemble (blue), the p5 ensemble (cyan), and the five-organization ensemble (gray) on the forecasts of WFIP2 wind speeds at 80 m above ground level (top), FINO2 wind speeds at 82 m above sea level (middle), and Baltic-2 hub height power (bottom).
 In each data column, each dot represents an ensemble member, and the cross indicates the respective ensemble average.

-During the 7-day period at the Baltic-2 wind farm, the 5-organization ensemble mean never turns out to be the worst wind-power forecast among the members at any given hour, and occasionally it is the best of all (Figure 5).
-More than half of the time, the ensemble mean ends up in the middle of the pack, being ranked 3 or 4, which fits our expectation.
-Along the same line, the performance of the ensemble mean is above average for more than half of the time.
-Meanwhile, the individual forecasts of all 5 organizations have been the worst for some periods, and p5 is ranked first for more than a quarter of the time.
+During the 7-day period at the Baltic-2 wind farm, the five-organization ensemble mean is never the worst wind power forecast among the members at any given hour, and occasionally it is the best of all (Figure 5).
+More than half of the time, the ensemble mean ends up in the middle of the pack, ranked 3 or 4, which fits our expectation.
+Along the same line, the performance of the ensemble mean is above average for more than half the time.
+Meanwhile, the individual forecasts of all five organizations have been the worst for some periods, and p5 is ranked first for more than a quarter of the time.